RSCPlus/rscplus/README.md

 *::cmbnocolor* - Mimic's osbuddy's !cmb; doesn't use color codes and is within character limits

+*::xmas* - Formats your message in festive Red Green and White colours

+*::rainbow* - Formats your message in all the colours of the rainbow (or at least 6)

+*::system* - Hides your username and outputs your message

 *::update* - Manually check if RSC+ is up to date

 ## Config Options